As 2 U.S. Troops Reported Dead In Afghanistan, Donald Trump Boasts On Twitter About ‘Great Reviews’ For SOTU

 The gun battle in Sherzad district, Nangarhar province, Afghanistan began when an individual wearing an Afghan military uniform suddenly opened fire on “the combined U.S. and Afghan force with a machine gun,” according to military spokesperson Colonel Sonny Leggett, as quoted by The New York Times.

-Legget said that the military was conducting an investigation into the gun battle, and that the motive for the attack was not clear.
+Legget said that the military was conducting an investigation into the gun battle and that the motive for the attack was not clear.
 In previous incidents, members of the insurgent Taliban group have infiltrated Afghan military units and staged insider attacks.
-But whether the initial attacker in Saturday’s incident was a Taliban member was also unknown as of late Saturday, according to The Times.
+But whether or not the initial attacker in Saturday’s incident was a Taliban member was also unknown as of late Saturday, according to The Times.

 Nangarhar Province has long been a hotbed of Islamic State activity, according to The Military Times, though the Taliban is also known to operate in the region.